suncharn-pipithkul/thai-restaurant-cafe/README.md

 # Thai-restaurant-cafe

-A fictional Thai restaurant located in Boston.
+A website for a fictional Thai restaurant located in Boston.

 Live: https://thairestaurant.netlify.app/